Gardens, (Green) Squares, and Parks in Paris

 Bois de Vincennes

 The last remnants of the forest belt that surrounded Paris, these woods were known for their royal hunts and picturesque spots.
-The Bois de Vincennes is the largest green space in Paris covering 995 hectares.
-The woods contain 4 lakes that can be used for various water activities, multiple sports training areas, and two botanical gardens, the Parc Floral de Paris and the Arboretum de Paris.
+The Bois de Vincennes is the largest green space in Paris, covering 995 hectares.
+The woods contain 4 lakes for various water activities, multiple sports training areas, and two botanical gardens: the Parc Floral de Paris and the Arboretum de Paris.

-The woods bring you closer to the biodiversity and help you discover some of the most magnificent views of nature.
+The woods bring you closer to biodiversity and help you discover some of nature's most magnificent views.
 The most stunning architectural element in the woods remains the Château de Vincennes, a medieval castle.

 Address: Rte de la Pyramide